thepia/flows.thepia.net/README.md

 - **Public landing page** for the official Thepia Flows demo
 - **Live demonstration** of flows-db with real client data
 - **Authentication showcase** using flows-auth with passkey login
+- **Admin interface** for invitation management and testing workflows
 - **Component development** environment for eventual migration to flows-admin package

 ## Architecture